-A. Approvals: The required certification for Employee-Supplier Relationships, C. Certification Requirement) must be submitted to the Location's Procurement/Supply Chain Director or designee.
-When the work involves an intercampus or Laboratory transaction, the certification must be submitted to the Procurement/Supply Chain Director at the Location where the requirement originates.
-In addition, a re-certification is to be submitted prior to the extension/renewal of the terms of a contract.
-The Procurement/Supply Chain Director is responsible for notifying the submitting department of approvals or denials of requests involving employee-Supplier relationships.
+A. Approvals: The P/SCD or designee is responsible for collecting the required certification for Employee-Supplier Relationships, C. Certification Requirement) must be submitted to the

+BFB-BUS-43 Purchases of Goods and Services; Supply Chain Management Location's Procurement/Supply Chain Director or designee.
+When the work involves an intercampus or LaboratoryLBNL transaction, the certification must be submitted to the Procurement/Supply Chain DirectorP/SCD at the UC Location where the requirementrequest originates is responsible for collecting the required certification.
+In addition, a re-the P/SCD is responsible for collecting new certification is to be submitted prior to the extension/renewal of the terms of an employee-supplier contract.
+The Procurement/Supply Chain Director The P/SCD is responsible for notifying the submitting department of approvals or denials of requests involving employee-Supplier relationships.